 In this world, exist the best creature of the Almighty, the human being.
 A man is the amalgamation of diverse elements coupled with the blessing of ability to think and power of taking his own decisions.
 However, very few humans take the right decision and adopt a value-oriented path.
 Anyhow, the Reading Challenge 2019 can lead one to a proper way.

-Recently, a challenge went viral on social media and television media regarding a challenge called a “Bottlecap” challenge.
+Recently, a video went viral on social media and television media regarding a challenge called a “Bottlecap” challenge.
 In the challenge, a person needs to kick a bottle in such a way so that its cap gets open.
 It is wondrous indeed.
-Similarly, there was another challenge named “KIKI” went viral across the global in yester months.
+Similarly, there was another challenge named “KIKI” went viral across the globe in yester months.

 Bottle Cap Challenge